CCSD records detail dozens of complaints about Trustee Kevin Child

 New complaints

-Documents released to the Review-Journal also includes what appear to be two other formal complaints from employees “S” and ‘“T” that were classified as “elements of proof” for complaints that were lodged with the Equal Employment Opportunity Commission and the Nevada Equal Rights Commission.
+Documents released to the Review-Journal also include concerns from employees “S” and ‘“T” that were classified as “elements of proof” for complaints that were lodged with the Equal Employment Opportunity Commission and the Nevada Equal Rights Commission.

 Employee S indicated that Child would show up at her office during the instructional day, stare at her and comment on the “sexiness” of an article of clothing.